 Build Number Sense by Ordering Numbers

 Provide opportunities for kids to put numbers in order.
-While they put numbers or objects with numbers on them into the correct order, they are counting and building number sense.
+While they put numbers or objects with numbers on them in the correct order, they count and build number sense.

 Activities

-- Provide opportunities with using a number line and number chart that puts numbers in order for us.
+- Provide opportunities using a number line and chart that puts numbers in order for us.

 - Give sets of numbers to order correctly by finding them on the number line.